colin-eberhardt/gisual/Explainer.md

 ### Current Overview

-The below design shows the details for one intance in interest of readability.
-But, this is the set up for all three instances spun up via Docker.
+The below design shows the details for one (1) instance of our app in the interest of readability.
+But, this is the set up for all three (3) instances spun up via Docker.

 ![alt text](Current_Design.png)

 ### Nearest Station Service Detailed View

-Below is a more detailed view of the "insides" of the "Nearest Service" which is what I'm calling the Gunicorn instance running various FastAPI instances via uvicorn.
-Each of these will hit the cache/lock and their isloated `stations` data on a cache miss.
+Below is a more detailed view of the "insides" of the `Nearest Station Service` which is what I'm calling the Gunicorn instance running various FastAPI instances via uvicorn.
+Each of these will hit the cache/lock, or their isloated `stations` data on a cache miss.

 ![alt text](Nearest_Service_Details.png)